fletcher/MultiMarkdown-6/README.md

 ### Xcode

-In order to use MultiMarkdown in your Xcode project:
+In order to use libMultiMarkdown in your Xcode project:

 1.	`cd` into the root of your Xcode project folder (where the `.xcodeproj` file resides).

 2. Add this project as a git submodule:

 		git submodule add https://github.com/fletcher/MultiMarkdown-6 MultiMarkdown-6

 3. Compile:

 		cd MultiMarkdown-6
 		make xcode

 4. Drag the `build-xcode/MultiMarkdown.xcodeproj` file to the root of your Xcode project as a subproject.

 5. Select the `MultiMarkdown` subproject, select the `libMultiMarkdown` target, and in Build Phases > Copy Files select Products Directory from the Destination popup menu.

 6. Select your root project, select your target, add `libMultiMarkdown` under Target Depencies and `libMultiMarkdown.framework/libMultiMarkdown` and `libcurl.tdb` under Link Binary with Libraries.